-1. Prevention: Solutions, policies and procedures need to be identified to reduce the risk of attacks

-- The Table Section of Tab - Resolution: In the event of a computer security breach, plans and procedures need to be in place to determine the resources that will be used to remedy a threat - Restitution: Companies need to be prepared to address the repercussions of a security threat with their employees and customers to ensure that any loss of trust or business is minimal and short-lived
+- 1. Prevention: Solutions, policies and procedures need to be identified to reduce the risk of attacks - 2.
+Resolution: In the event of a cybersecurity breach, plans and procedures need to be in place to determine the resources that will be used to remedy a threat - 3.
+Restitution: Companies need to be prepared to address the repercussions of a breach with their customers, shareholders, and employees to ensure that any loss of trust or business disruption is minimal and short-lived